FEC COVID-19 policy

 Evaluation of “COVID-19 Self-Screening Questionnaire” responses:

-A “Yes” response to any of the “COVID-19 Self-Screening Questionnaire” questions will exclude an employee from a project site (see the note below for Critical Infrastructure projects.)
+A “Yes” response to any of the “COVID-19 Self-Screening Questionnaire” questions will exclude an employee from a project site.
 The project supervisor shall notify the FEC Superintendent of any employees that respond “Yes” to any of the “COVID-19 Self-Screening Questionnaire” questions.

 Additionally, Foremen and Project Managers shall keep each other up to date regarding project absenteeism and any resulting project issues.